cfullelove/gemini-utils/Readme.md

 -   **Headers:**
     -   `Authorization: Bearer <YOUR_ACCESS_TOKEN>`
 -   **Body:** `multipart/form-data`
     -   `file`: The audio or video file to be transcribed.
+(Required)
+    -   `prompt_context`: Optional string to provide additional context to the transcription model (e.g., speaker names, specific terminology).
+(Optional)

 **Authentication:**